Helping millions of people navigate the world of technology.

 When you run into the driver power state failure, frequent crashes may make it impossible to boot and use your computer normally.
-So, it’s a good idea to boot your Windows 11 PC into the Safe Mode to use it with limited drivers and services while disabling any third-party apps or services.
-This may eliminate the cause of the crash and keep your computer stable while you troubleshoot.
+Boot your Windows 11 PC into Safe Mode to use it with limited drivers and services while disabling any third-party apps or services.

 Before troubleshooting, checking for errors in the System’s log is wise.
-This log is a record of all events on your computer.
-They are organized by date; you can find errors and possible causes.
-This tool is integral in knowing what troubleshooting steps to take.
-Here is how to use the event log to find errors:
+This log records all events on your computer and helps you know what troubleshooting steps to take.

 Filtering current log

-Step 3: Select a time frame from the Logged option (ensure it covers when the crash occurred), tick the Error and Critical options, then click OK.
+Step 3: Select a time frame from the Logged option (ensure it covers when the crash occurred) > tick the box for Error and Critical > click OK.

 current log parameters

 Updating the Windows operating system may provide you with the latest driver versions for your device.
-This will be a handy fix if an outdated driver causes the Blue Screen of Death (BSoD).
-You may use the steps below to update your Windows 11 computer.
+This will be a handy fix if an outdated driver causes the Blue Screen of Death (BSOD).
+Follow the steps below to update your Windows 11 computer.

 Check for Windows updates 7